U.S. apologizes for 'highly offensive' anti-Taliban leaflets

 In 2012, the Americans apologized after copies of the Quran burned at Bagram Air Base near Kabul by mistake.
 The incident sparked large demonstrations in Kabul and other provinces in which several people were killed.

 F. Brinley Bruton reported from London.
+Mushtaq Yusufzai reported from Peshawar, Pakistan.
 Ahmed Mengli reported from Kabul, Afghanistan.